 - Compensation for Personnel Services

-- \circ Salaries, wages, and fringe benefits
+- Salaries, wages, and fringe benefits

 - Consultant Services or Subcontractors

 - Costs of professional and consultant services rendered by persons who are members of a particular profession or possess a special skill.

 - Materials and Supplies

 - Costs incurred for materials, supplies, and fabricated parts necessary to carry out the grant project.
 Purchased materials and supplies shall be charged at their actual prices, net of applicable credits.
-Supplies are items with individual cost of less than \$5,000 or depreciation of less than one year.
+Supplies are items with a per-unit acquisition cost of less than \$10,000 or a useful life of less than one year.

 - Travel

-- \circ Mileage reimbursement following federal requirements for reimbursement rates, vehicle rental, or airfare.
+- Mileage reimbursement following federal requirements for reimbursement rates, vehicle rental, or airfare.

 - o Includes overnight accommodations as long as it furthers the purpose of the project.

 - Equipment and other Capital Expenditures

 - Lease/rental costs

 - Other Miscellaneous Costs

-- For example: meetings, publications, printing, postage, etc.
+- o For example: meetings, publications, printing, postage, etc.